-At present, the campus has five major buildings - three classroom buildings, the library (first phase) and the student center (first phase).
-A physical education and athletic facility will be completed during the summer of 1976.
+At present, the campus has six major buildings-three classroom buildings, the library (first phase), the student center (first phase), and a physical education and athletic facility which was completed during the summer of 1976.
+A School of Business Building will be completed in the summer of 1977.

 Goodwyn Hall contains approximately 100,000 square feet of space.
-The Schools of Science and Business as well as the Division of Continuing Education are housed in Goodwyn Hall.
+The School of Science as well as the Division of Continuing Education are housed in Goodwyn Hall.
+Business will move to the new School of Business Building during the summer of 1977.

-The School of Education is housed in one wing of the Liberal Arts/ Education complex completed in 1974 and the School of Liberal Arts is housed in a new wing completed in 1975.
+The School of Education is housed in one wing of the Liberal Arts/Education complex completed in 1974 and the School of Liberal Arts is housed in a new wing completed in 1975.
 This complex contains classrooms, offices, counseling rooms, a reading clinic and a speech and hearing clinic.